 As noted above, this guidance note is to assist Diocesan Bishops, clergy and vestries in relation to Phase 3 of the Route Map.
 The Scottish Government's announcement of 9 July permits places of worship to reopen for congregational services, communal prayer and contemplation with physical distancing and limited numbers from 15 July.
-Government guidance places a maximum of 50 people on the numbers attending such worship.
-This means that the number of people permitted to attend is limited either by the capacity of the building allowing for the 2m physical distancing requirement (mentioned above) or 50 whichever is the lesser (The Scottish Government has indicated that the maximum of 50 will be reviewed at the end of July)
+Government guidance places a maximum of 50 people on the numbers attending such worship for levels 0-3.
+In level 4, the cap is reduced to 20.
+This means that the number of people permitted to attend is limited either by the capacity of the building allowing for the 2m physical distancing requirement (mentioned above) or 50 (or 20, in level 4) whichever is the lesser.